WiktorB2004/Login_Registration-Cpp/README.md

 of C++ language.

 ## Project Phases (Currently in 2nd)
-* *1. Write basic code: (Completed 22.09.2023)* *
+1. Write basic code: (Completed 22.09.2023)
 	- ~~Basic logic and functionality~~
 	- ~~Function documentation and comments~~
 	- ~~Basic error handling~~

 2. Analysis of the code and initial refactoring
-	- Check the code for bad practices
+	- Check the code for bad practices and note in /repair them
 	- Find better ways to solve problems
-	- Add custom and comprehensive error handling

 3. Implement more features + Optimize
-	- Database file loading or possibility of erasing current file data
+	- ~~Possibility of erasing current file data if name is taken~~
 	- Optimize time and memory needed
 	- ~~Manually test the program~~

 4. Final changes
-	- Make the code as good as possible
-	- Create full documentation on project (Readme.md)
 	- Redesign project folder structure

 ## Video and Screenshoots